Introduction to Machine Learning: Linear algebra

-\item The set of all subsets of a given set $A$ is denoted $\twop{A}$.
+If $A$ is a set, the set of all subsets of $A$ is denoted $\twop{A}$.
 If $A$ and $B$ are two sets, the notation $B^A$ refers to the set of all functions $f:A\to B$.
 In particular, $\mR^A$ is the space of real-valued functions, and forms a vector space.
 When $A$ is finite, this space is finite dimensional and can be identified with $\mR^{|A|}$, where $|A|$ denotes the cardinality (number of elements) of $A$.

 The indicator function of a subset $C$ of $A$ will be denoted $\bfone_C: A \to \{0,1\}$, with $\bfone_C(x) = 1$ if $x\in C$ and 0 otherwise.
 We will sometimes write $\bfone_{x\in C}$ for $\bfone_C(x)$.